BernardBurke/Bscripting/ITS Overview.md

 Open Source community.

-# 1Principles
+#  Principles

-While the Unix and Windows versions of ITS are not identical, they are built with the following **principles** in mind.
+While the Unix and Windows versions of ITS are not identical, they are built with the following **principles** in mind

-1. The
+ordered list

- file system that implements ITS should **separate code, data and logfiles.**
+1. The file system that implements ITS should **separate code, data and logfiles.**
  This allows us to logically separate generally read only files from scratch areas, giving file access privileges as required.

-- The scripting environment should
+2. The scripting environment should
  **use relative file system paths**.
 As the first principle forbids the use of hard coded variables, this principle indicates that there should no hard-coded file system paths in any script.
  Unix and Windows provide environment variables which which can replace all or part of a file specification.

-- If a function or procedure is called from more than once, **the common function should be included from a library.**
+3. If a function or procedure is called from more than once, **the common function should be included from a library.**

-- All
- scripts should be based on a **standard template.**
+4. All scripts should be based on a **standard template.**
  A standard template will allow developers to become productive quickly.
 The template should only contain code that does *not* exist in a common function library.

-- The
- scripting environment should be **data driven.**
- Scripts should be developed and tested away from production environments.
+5. The scripting environment should be **data driven.** Scripts should be developed and tested away from production environments.
 When customisation is needed in a production environment, this customisation should be achieved by modifying tables of data that are read by scripts.
 We should never alter a scripts contents in production environments.

-- Scripts
+6. Scripts
- should employ **common
- logging and alerting**
+ should employ **common logging and alerting** methods.
- methods.
 As most scripts are not run interactively, locating and interpreting their output should be easy.
 When failures occur that require attention, standard means should be available to notify support staff.

-- Scripts
- should employ **in-line
- error handling**
- where ever possible and **provide a default error handler** as a catch all.
+7. Scripts should employ **in-line error handling** where ever possible and **provide a default error handler** as a catch all.

-- Scripts
- should contain sufficient comments to **generate their own documentation**.
+8. Scripts should contain sufficient comments to **generate their own documentation**.

-- Where
- possible, scripts should be written in a **standard shell or language**.
+9. Where possible, scripts should be written in a **standard shell or language**.
 On Windows, the Windows Scripting Host environment is used, which all code written in VBScript.
 Experience indicates that Microsoft Power Shell is still many years away from supplanting VBScript.
 On Unix, the Bourne again shell (bash) was chosen as a preferred shell on various distos of Linux.

-- Script
+10. Script
- filenames should be **as
- descriptive as possible**.
+ filenames should be **as descriptive as possible**.
  Where a script serves several purposes, file system links should represent the variations.

-- Scripts
- should have a **standard
- means of collecting command line arguments.**
+11. Scripts should have a **standard means of collecting command line arguments.**

-- Scripts
- should be capable of writing **verbose debugging messages** as required, with the level of verbosity being adjustable at run time.
+12. Scripts should be capable of writing **verbose debugging messages** as required, with the level of verbosity being adjustable at run time.